thoughtbot/laptop/README.md

 A script to set up a macOS laptop for development.

 It can be run multiple times on the same machine safely.
-It installs, upgrades, or skips packagesbased on what is already installed on the machine.
+It installs, upgrades, or skips packages based on what is already installed on the machine.

 ## Requirements